egap/methods-guides/latex-guide/latex-guide.md

 ```

-The number `100,000` and the figure `vaccine_by_pop.pdf` are derived from the R
+The number `100,000` and the figure `vaccine_by_pop.pdf` might derive from the R
 file called `vaccine_by_pop.R`.
 This R file relies on data that is cleaned by
-`vaccine_data_cleaning.py`, in addition to data that are downloaded, cleaned, and merged from the web.
+`vaccine_data_cleaning.py`.
+The data themselves may also require code to
+download, clean, and merge with other files.

 So how do we organize the data, the files, and the overall workflow?
 There are many possibilities, but we're reminded by a slice of the [Zen of Python](https://www.python.org/dev/peps/pep-0020/#id2):

-> Simple is better than complex.
+> Simple is better than complex. <br>
-Complex is better than complicated.
+> Complex is better than complicated. <br>
-Flat is better than nested.
+> Flat is better than nested.

 We provide two specific examples of workflows below, first noting two aspects
 that will greatly improve your process.
 The **first** is to separate your data